 “Don’t Stop ‘Til You Get Enough” – Michael Jackson

 Many might forget that before Michael Jackson went solo, there was The Jackson Five who went through a massive funk phase as a group.
 The Jackson Five in 1979 released this song, which would prove to be one of the funkiest songs ever recorded by the Jackson brothers.

 While the Jackson brothers lay a thick and powerful falsetto track as the lead throughout most of the song, Michael’s voice does step up and take the lead during certain moments.
 Overall, this is one of the funkiest tracks to be recorded by The Jackson Five and the song lives on.

-In 1971, a slower-moving funk song was released by Jean Knight.
-This song moves slow, but the funk is strong and thick.
+In 1971, one of the slower-moving funk songs was released by Jean Knight.
+This track moves slow, but the funk is strong and thick.
 The group using a female lead voice lends credence to the term, “Mr. Big Stuff”.
 The tone of the vocalist instills a little bit of anger, resentment, but mostly a sense of independence and freedom from a man who did her wrong.